gtiosclub/SoundBoard-Spring18/README.md

 ### Spring 2018, 1/16/2018

-4 UIButtons, each with an IBAction, and 1 UILabel with an IBOutlet
+4 UIButtons, each with an IBAction, and 1 UILabel with an IBOutlet Simple example of sharing ViewController code between iOS and macOS target with shimming through typealiasing and class extensions

 <p align="center">
   <img src="screenshot.png" width=350px>